lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .source}

-We notice, that checking 2328 groups of order 128 and 56092 groups of order 256 is not feasible
+We notice that checking 2328 groups of order 128 and 56092 groups of order 256 is not feasible
 and stop the computation.

 This is again a situation where theoretical knowledge helps much more than
 a brute-force approach.
-If the group is a _p_-group, then the order of each
+If the group is a _p_-group then the order of each
 conjugacy class of a non-identity element of the group is divisible by _p_;
-therefore, the average order of a group element may not be an integer.
-Therefore,
+therefore, the average order of a group element can not be an integer.
+Therefore
-_p_-groups can be excluded from calculation.
-Let us change our code accordingly:
+_p_-groups can be excluded from our calculation.
+Let us change our code accordingly using the function
+`IsPrimePowerInt`:

 ~~~
 TestRangeOfOrders:=function(f,n1,n2)